CopperStealer Distributes Malicious Chromium-based Browser Extension to Steal Cryptocurrencies

 Content script analysis

-We looked further into the content script to analyze the routine responsible for stealing the 2FA passwords from the victims.
+We looked further into the content script to analyse the routine responsible for stealing the 2FA passwords from the victims.
 The content script contains a list of messages in the following languages:

 - English (en)